100%

 1. Paste requirements into the Requirements field (or a Jira ticket URL)

-2. Click Generate to auto-build a workflow from keywords, or pick a Preset below
+2. Click Auto Workflow to auto-build a workflow from keywords, or pick a Preset below

 3. Customize nodes by clicking them: change agent types, models, prompts, and tools